-The energy detect mode provides a mechanism to save more power than in the normal operation mode when the KSZ8895MLU is not connected to an active link partner.
-In this mode, the device will save more power based on the regular less power consumption.
-If the cable is not plugged, the KSZ8895MLU can automatically enter to a low power state, otherwise known as the energy detect mode.
-In this mode, KSZ8895MLU will keep transmitting 120ns width pulses at 1 pulse/s rate.
-Once activity resumes due to plugging a cable or attempting by the far end to establish link, the KSZ8895MLU can automatically power up to normal power state in energy detect mode.
+Energy detect mode provides a mechanism to save more power than in the normal operation mode when the KSZ8895MQ/FMQ port is not connected to an active link partner.
+In this mode, the device will save more power when the cables are unplugged.
+If the cable is not plugged in, the device can automatically enter a low power state-the energy detect mode.
+In this mode, the device will keep transmitting 120ns width pulses at 1 pulse/s rate.
+Once activity resumes due to plugging a cable in or attempting by the far end to establish link, the device can automatically power up to normal power state in energy detect mode.

 Energy detect mode consists of two states, normal power state and low power state.
-While in low power state, the KSZ8895MLU reduces power consumption by disabling all circuitry except the energy detect circuitry of the receiver.
-The energy detect mode is entered by setting bit [4:3] =01 in register 14.
-When the KSZ8895MLU is in this mode, it will monitor the cable energy.
-If there is no energy on the cable for a time longer than pre-configured value at bit [7:0] Go-Sleep time in register 15, KSZ8895MLU will go into a low power state.
-When KSZ8895MLU is in low power state, it will keep monitoring the cable energy.
-Once the energy is detected from the cable, KSZ8895MLU will enter normal power state.
-When KSZ8895MLU is at normal power state, it is able to transmit or receive packet from the cable.
+While in low power state, the device reduces power consumption by disabling all circuitry except the energy detect circuitry of the receiver.
+The energy detect mode is entered by setting bit[4:3] = 01 in register 14.
+When the KSZ8895MQ/FMQ is in this mode, it will monitor the cable energy.
+If there is no energy on the cable for a time longer than the pre-configured value at bit [7:0] Go-Sleep time in register 15, KSZ8895MQ/FMQ will go into low power state.
+When KSZ8895MQ/FMQ is in low power state, it will keep monitoring the cable energy.
+Once the energy is detected from the cable, The device will enter normal power state.
+When the device is at normal power state, it is able to transmit or receive packet from the cable.

-Soft Power-Down Mode
+Soft Power Down Mode

-The soft power-down mode is entered by setting bit [4:3] =10 in register 14.
-When KSZ8895MLU is in this mode, all PLL clocks are disabled, also all of PHYs and the MACs are off.
-Any dummy host access will wake-up this device from current soft power-down mode to normal operation mode and internal reset will be issued to make all internal registers go to the default values.
+The soft power down mode is entered by setting bit[4:3] = 10 in register 14.
+When KSZ8895MQ/RQ/FMQ is in this mode, all PLL clocks are disabled, also all of PHYs and the MACs are off.
+Any dummy host access will wake-up this device from current soft power down mode to normal operation mode and internal reset will be issued to make all internal registers go to the default values.

-Power-Saving Mode
+Power Saving Mode

-The power saving mode is entered when auto-negotiation mode is enabled, cable is disconnected, and by setting bit [4:3] =11 in register 14.
-When KSZ8895MLU is in this mode, all PLL clocks are enabled, MAC is on, all internal registers value will not change, and host interface is ready for CPU read or write.
-In this mode, it mainly controls the PHY transceiver on or off based on line status to achieve power saving.
-The PHY remains transmitting and only turns off the unused receiver block.
-Once activity resumes due to plugging a cable or attempting by the far end to establish link, the KSZ8895MLU can automatically enabled the PHY power up to normal power state from power saving mode.
+The power saving mode is entered when auto-negotiation mode is enabled, the cable is disconnected, and by setting bit[4:3] = 11 in register 14.
+When KSZ8895MQ/RQ/FMQ is in this mode, all PLL clocks are enabled, MAC is on, all internal register values will not change, and the host interface is ready for CPU read or write.
+In this mode, it mainly controls the PHY transceiver on or off, based on line status to achieve power saving.
+The PHY continues to transmit, only turning off the unused receiver block.
+Once activity resumes, due to plugging a cable or attempting by the far end to establish link, the KSZ8895MQ/RQ/FMQ can automatically enable the PHY to power up to normal power state from power saving mode.

-During this power-saving mode, the host CPU can set bit [4:3] in register 14 to transit the current power saving mode to any one of the other three power management operation modes.
+During power saving mode, the host CPU can set bit[4:3] in register 14 to change the current power saving mode to any one of the other three power management operation modes.

-Port-Based Power-Down Mode
+Port-based Power Down Mode

-In addition, the KSZ8895MLU features a per-port power down mode.
-To save power, a PHY port that is not in use can be powered down via the port registers control 13 bit3, or MIIM PHY registers 0 bit11.
+In addition, the KSZ8895MQ/RQ/FMQ features a per-port power down mode.
+To save power, a PHY port that is not in use can be powered down via the port registers control 13 bit 3, or MIIM PHY registers 0 bit 11.

-Switch Core
+Functional Overview: Switch Core